 Customer count is defined as the total number of customers with contracts executed as of the last day of the reporting period and a unique administrative account identifier on our platform.
 Generally, we assign unique administrative accounts to each separate and distinct entity (such as a company or government institution) or a business unit of a large corporation, that has its own separate contract with us to access our platform.
 We believe that customer count provides insight into our ability to grow our enterprise and mid-size customer base.
 As such, customer count excludes third-party reseller customers and small business customers as well as customers only receiving free trials.
-As of January 31, 2023, customer count increased 7% year-over-year to over 2,960.
+From time to time, some customers previously characterized as small business customers may transition to mid-size customers, and customer count includes these changes resulting from any recharacterization.
+As of January 31, 2024, customer count was approximately 3,000.